KonradHabel/clip_reid/README.md

 ![CLIP](docs/CLIP-ReIdent.png)

-Reformulation of the contrastive language-to-image pre-training approach from CLIP to a contrastive image-to-image training approach using the InfoNCE loss as training objective.
+Reformulation of the contrastive language-to-image pre-training approach of CLIP to a contrastive image-to-image training approach using the InfoNCE loss as training objective.